 “Snow provokes responses that reach right back to childhood.”Andy Goldsworthy, Photographer & Environmentalist

 If you can hike, you can snowshoe!
-We welcome all ability levels including those who have never tried it before.
-Snowshoeing is a blast and easy to learn.
-With these “all-terrain vehicles” strapped to our feet we can follow a trail or make a trail of our own anywhere there is snow.
+We welcome all ability levels including those who have never tried snowshoeing before—it is a blast and easy to learn.
+With the “all-terrain vehicles” strapped to our feet we can follow a trail or make a trail of our own anywhere there is snow.
 This itinerary is also available as a cross country skiing trip—or mix it up and do both!

 We spend all four nights in the small town of Gardiner at the north entrance to Yellowstone, just steps away from the Roosevelt Arch that signifies the official entrance to the world’s first national park.
 President Theodore Roosevelt laid the cornerstone of this icon in 1903 and the top of the arch is inscribed “For the Benefit and Enjoyment of the People”.

 Yellowstone is the ultimate tourist destination in the summer with millions of visitors, but in the winter it hosts only the hearty (like us!) and is truly magical.
-The Park’s 2.2 million acres offer some of the best snowshoeing terrain you’ll find anywhere.
+The Park’s 2.2 million acres offer some of the best snowshoeing and cross country skiing terrain you’ll find anywhere.

-Snowshoeing in Yellowstone is truly an unforgettable vacation with steamy geothermal features, abundant wildlife, and miles of trails to explore.
+Exploring Yellowstone in winter is truly an unforgettable vacation with steamy geothermal features, abundant wildlife, and miles of trails to explore.
 Don’t miss our posts on why Yellowstone is the best national park in the world and winter is the best time to visit the park!

 Private Tour Info